adonespitogo/node-snapback/README.md

 sudo snapback install
 ```

-It will install the pacman hooks which will automatically backup your `/boot` directory everytime you install a new kernel.
+It will install the pacman hooks which will automatically backup your `/boot` directory and create a btrfs snapshot everytime you install/update your kernel.
 Each snapshot created by the pacman hook will have a description `Linux backup for [kernel version] => [backup directory]`.

 List the snapshots in `/.snapshots`: